pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sharp-X1.md

 The PCG ram is used for custom fonts and UDGs, the PCG ram can only be loaded when in mode 0.

 Loading data into the PCG is horrendously slow, so it's recommended that your application present a "Please wait" style screen whilst this is happening.
 The library will automatically load any compile configured `CRT_FONT` without such a screen so it's recommended that fonts are configured using the `GENCON_SET_FONT32` ioctl.

+## Custom library

+The `<x1.h>` header supplies a set of functions that perform non-portable x1 specific behaviour.

 # Emulators